rebe94/lotto-spring/README.md

 [Lotto Game](https://lotto-game-app.herokuapp.com) project was created in order to help me develop skills to become `Java Backend Developer`.

-​	Two applications collaborates to manage ticket receiving and number generating.
+​	Two applications collaborate to manage ticket receiving and number generating.
 The applications are built on `modular architecture` with one entrypoint for every module which is `Facade design pattern`.

 # Tech stack